romisadeh/rhythminsights/README.md

  **Features:**

 - Uses API to extract data from user's spotify account.
-- Extract user's top tracks and artist based on long term listening habits.
+- Extract user's top tracks and artist based on selected time range listening habits.
 - Exports an HTML file with statistics about user's tracks and albums.
 - Extract user's top album image cover.
 - Updates accourding to your listening and spotify habit changes.